per-gron/shuriken/src/rs/README.md

 rs tries not to be an innovative library.
 It steals most of its ideas and names from Reactive Streams and [ReactiveX](http://reactivex.io/).
 It is conceptually very similar to ReactiveX libraries, for example [RxJava](https://github.com/ReactiveX/RxJava).
 A lot of information about RxJava applies directly to rs.
 If you are unsure about what the underlying idea of the rs library is, it might help to read tutorials or watch presentations on Reactive Streams and ReactiveX.

-The main entity that the rs library offers is a *Publisher*.
+The main entity of the rs library is the *Publisher*.
 Similar to a future or a promise, a Publisher represents an asynchronous computation.
 An idiomatic use of the rs libray is to make procedures that perform asynchronous operations return a Publisher, for example:

 ```cpp
 Publisher<User> LookupUserById(const std::string &user_id);